MarcinPolewski/Projekt-Intel-x86-64-find-marker/README.md

 ### Marker parameters:
 - When marker's height==x, then marker's width==2x
 - Must have

-# General idea - how it works
-Solution is written in "program.asm".
-For development RARS simulator was used.
-When program is started it open source.bmp file, looks for markers and prints their position(top left corner) to the console

 # Implementation/algorith
 - iterate over image untill black pixel is found